Knock is the latest proptech said to be eyeing the public markets – TechCrunch

 Demand for the Home Swap, he added, has “exceeded all expectations.”

 Knock is headquartered in New York and San Francisco.
-The company aunched the Home Swap in three markets in July 2020, and today it is in 27 markets in nine states, including Texas, California and North Carolina.
+The company launched the Home Swap in three markets in July 2020, and today it is in 27 markets in nine states, including Texas, California and North Carolina.

 “Our original plan was to be in 21 markets by the end of 2021,” Black said.
 “At our current growth rate, we expect to end the year at 45 markets and be in 100 by 2023.”